KDNL-TV: The Allman Report (2014–2018)

 On February 10, 2014, the St. Louis Post-Dispatch reported that the station intended to restart an in-house news department, with 5 and 10 p.m. newscasts slated to be anchored by KFTK (97.1 FM) morning host and former KMOV reporter Jamie Allman.
 On November 24, 2014, KDNL officially announced that it would launch its new news program, The Allman Report, in January 2015.
 KDNL and Allman described the program as an extension of his radio show, with a conservative, "debate-driven format" that focused on local headlines and issues.
 The Allman Report originated from the studios of Pelopidas in Brentwood rather than from KDNL's facilities.

 The program continued until April 9, 2018, when it was canceled by KDNL amid calls for a viewer and advertiser boycott.
 The cancellation took place two weeks after Allman tweeted a message alluding to him wanting to assault 17-year-old David Hogg, a student who was on campus at the time of the Parkland high school shooting, by sodomizing him with a heated fire poker for his gun control activism.
 Allman was fired from KFTK and took his Twitter account private.
 Allman was later re-hired by Salem Media Group-owned radio station KXFN in February 2019, though the program was short-lived after KXFN's sale to Relevant Radio, which converted it to a Spanish-language Catholic talk format in the fall of the same year.
-After converting his show to a self-distributed podcast, he now hosts mornings on KTLK-FM (104.9) after iHeartMedia converted that station to a conservative talk format in August 2021.
+After converting his show to a self-distributed podcast, he began hosting mornings on KTLK-FM (104.9) after iHeartMedia converted that station to a conservative talk format in August 2021.

+Disaffiliation from ABC

+Deadline reported on July 24, 2026, that KDNL would disaffiliate from ABC on September 1, 2026, after the expiration of its affiliation agreement; the network moved on that day to a subchannel of KMOV.
+KDNL replaced ABC programming with syndicated fare and The National News Desk, Sinclair's nationally-produced newscast.
+Sinclair also planned to restart local newscasts on the station, with a KDNL spokesperson saying, "this new direction allows us to invest directly in local news and programming, reinforcing our long-term commitment to serving the St. Louis community".

 Local programming

-In 2022, KDNL-TV moved its studios from downtown St. Louis to the University Tower in Richmond Heights.

-KDNL-TV's local programming, as of June 2023, includes City Corner, a weekly public affairs program; a selection of St. Louis-area church services; and Them Yo People, a man-on-the-street interview program produced in St. Louis and also aired in other nearby markets.
+KDNL-TV's local programming, as of June 2023, included City Corner, a weekly public affairs program; a selection of St. Louis-area church services; and Them Yo People, a man-on-the-street interview program produced in St. Louis, which was also aired in other nearby markets.

 Technical information

 Subchannels

-KDNL-TV is broadcast from a transmiter in Shrewsbury.
+KDNL-TV is broadcast from a transmitter in Shrewsbury.
 Its signal is multiplexed: